 I’ll be honest: just the thought of spending the summer in non-stop mom mode has me firing up my espresso machine.
 I am exhausted.
 After a hefty school year, it only feels right to simplify things a little bit this summer.

 With two kids underfoot, I have leaned hard on screen time, a swing set, and a ridiculously enormous bounce house in an effort to diffuse seemingly boundless energy.
 But there’s something to be said for embracing the slow and simple—and the dog days of summer were made for doing just that.

-Encourage your child’s inner artist to take over with this simple yet highly imaginative craft.
+Encourage your child’s inner artist to take over with this simple yet highly-imaginative craft.
 With only a few backyard supplies, your little one will be creating their own fairy figures in no time.
 The best part?
 Each one is bound to be unique.

-In my house, it may as well always be Valentine’s Day for the amount of heart-shaped crafting always taking place.
+In my house, it may as well always be Valentine’s Day for the amount of heart-shaped crafting perpetually taking place.
 This project is an easy way to get your child totally invested in their artwork—and leave them with something adorable to display in the end.

 This craft doubles as a minimalist garland and an easy activity to boost developing motor skills.
 Set your little one loose in the yard to collect twigs and an assortment of leaves.
-Add some twine, and you’re well on your way to watching your child dive into this beginning sewing lesson.
+Add some twine, and you’re well on your way to watching your child dive into this beginner sewing lesson.

-7. Stick Rafts
+6. Stick Rafts